Arminianism: Development of the classical Arminian view on apostasy

 Arminius believed in the possibility of apostasy.
 However, over the period of time he wrote on this question, he sometimes expressed himself more cautiously out of consideration for the faith of his readers.
 In 1599, he stated that the question required more scriptural examination.
-In his "Declaration of Sentiments" (1607), Arminius said, "I never taught that a true believer can, either totally or finally fall away from the faith, and perish; yet I will not conceal, that there are passages of scripture which seem to me to wear this aspect."
+In his "Declaration of Sentiments" (1608), Arminius said, "I never taught that a true believer can, either totally or finally fall away from the faith, and perish; yet I will not conceal, that there are passages of scripture which seem to me to wear this aspect."

 However, Arminius elsewhere expressed certainty about the possibility of falling away: In c.
 1602, he noted that a person integrated into the church might resist God's work and that a believer's security rested solely on their choice not to abandon their faith.
 He argued that God's covenant did not eliminate the possibility of falling away but provided a gift of fear to keep individuals from defecting as long as it thrived in their hearts.
 He then taught that had David died in sin, he would have been lost.
 In 1602, Arminius also wrote: "A believing member of Christ may become slothful, give place to sin, and gradually die altogether, ceasing to be a member".

 For Arminius, a certain class of sin would cause a believer to fall, especially sin motivated by malice.
-In 1605, Arminius wrote: “But it is possible for a believer to fall into a mortal sin, as is seen in David.
+In 1605, Arminius wrote: "But it is possible for a believer to fall into a mortal sin, as is seen in David.
 Therefore, he can fall at that moment in which if he were to die, he would be condemned".
 Scholars observe that Arminius clearly identifies two paths to apostasy 1. "rejection", or 2. "malicious sinning".
 He suggested that strictly speaking, believers could not directly lose their faith but could cease to believe and thus fall away.

-After the death of Arminius in 1609, his followers wrote a Remonstrance (1610) based quite literally on his Declaration of Sentiments (1607), which expressed prudence on the possibility of apostasy.
+After the death of Arminius in 1609, his followers wrote a Remonstrance (1610) based quite literally on his Declaration of Sentiments (1608), which expressed prudence on the possibility of apostasy.
 In particular, its fifth article expressed the necessity of further study on the possibility of apostasy.
 Sometime between 1610 and the official proceeding of the Synod of Dort (1618), the Remonstrants became fully persuaded in their minds that the Scriptures taught that a true believer was capable of falling away from faith and perishing eternally as an unbeliever.
 They formalized their views in "The Opinion of the Remonstrants" (1618), which was their official stand during the Synod of Dort.
 They later expressed this same view in the Remonstrant Confession (1621).

-Forgivability of apostasy

-Arminius maintained that if the apostasy came from "malicious" sin, it was forgivable.
-If it came from "rejection," it was not.
-Following Arminius, the Remonstrants believed that, though possible, apostasy was not in general irremediable.
-However, other classical Arminians, including the Free Will Baptists, have taught that apostasy is irremediable.
+Concerning the remediability of apostasy, Arminius maintained that apostasy resulting from "malicious" sin remained forgivable, whereas apostasy arising from a deliberate "rejection" of faith was not.
+Following Arminius, the Remonstrants held that, although apostasy was possible, it was not ordinarily regarded as irremediable.
+By contrast, other classical Arminians, including the Free Will Baptists, have regarded apostasy as irrevocable and therefore beyond remedy.